 Open Access journals

 Open Access journals are journals with articles which are made available free of charge and without the imposition of any further restrictions as soon as the journal itself appears.
-For a detailed overview of Open Access journals, see the Directory of Open Access Journals (DOAJ) .
-Open Access journals which are relevant to the field of vocational education and training research are listed and indicated in our Journal Content Service.
+For a detailed overview of Open Access journals, see the Directory of Open Access Journals (DOAJ).
+Open Access journals that are relevant to the field of vocational education and training research are listed and indicated in our Journal Content Service and in our brochure Wissenschaftliches Publizieren in Zeitschriften der Berufsbildungsforschung (academic publishing in vocational education and training research journals).

 General legal conditions